Morwenn/tight_pair/README.md

 `cruft::tight_pair` is a C++17 compressed pair class.
 Unlike [Boost.Compressed_Pair](http://www.boost.org/doc/libs/1_65_1/libs/utility/doc/html/compressed_pair.html)
 it is modelled after `std::pair`, with only a few additions and a few deletions.
 First, a short list of what is similar to the standard library's `std::pair`, then we will have a look at what makes them different:
-- It supports [the same set of constructors](http://en.cppreference.com/w/cpp/utility/pair/pair), nad most notable the *EXPLICIT* ones
+- It supports [the same set of constructors](http://en.cppreference.com/w/cpp/utility/pair/pair), and most notably the *EXPLICIT* ones.
-- It also handles piecewise construction, which allows to build non-copyable, non-movable types
+- It also handles piecewise construction, which allows to build non-copyable, non-movable types.
-- It has a tuple-like interface through `std::tuple_size`, `std::tuple_element`, and ADL-found `get`
+- It has a tuple-like interface through `std::tuple_size`, `std::tuple_element`, and ADL-found `get`.
-- It works with structured bindings
+- It works with structured bindings.
-- Its `get` function also accepts types, unless the pair stores two elements of the same type
+- Its `get` function also accepts types, unless the pair stores two elements of the same type.
-- It is trivially destructible when both elements are trivially destructible
+- It is trivially destructible when both elements are trivially destructible.
-- It unwraps an `std::reference_wrapper<T>` as a `T&`
+- It unwraps an `std::reference_wrapper<T>` as a `T&`.
-- It supports comparison if its elements support comparison
+- It supports comparison if its elements support comparison.

 ## Differences from `std::pair`

-Now is the time to look at what actually makes thsi `tight_pair` different from the standard library's `std::pair`:
+Now is the time to look at what actually makes this `tight_pair` different from the standard library's `std::pair`:
-- As it names implies, it is what is known as a compressed pair: a pair that privately inherits from the elements to take advantage of [empty base class optimization](http://en.cppreference.com/w/cpp/language/ebo) and thus reduce the size of the pair.
+- As its name implies, it is what is known as a *compressed pair*: a pair that privately inherits from the elements to take advantage of [empty base class optimization](http://en.cppreference.com/w/cpp/language/ebo) and thus reduce the size of the pair.
 This kind of optimization is mostly used when storing empty function objects.